-Dr Richard Lee MBBS BSc DIC MSc PhD FRCOphth is a Consultant Ophthalmic Surgeon based at Chelsea and Westminster Hospital NHS Foundation Trust with a special interest in Glaucoma, Cataract and General Ophthalmology.
-He is the Lead Clinician of the Glaucoma service at Chelsea and Westminster with expertise in the medical, laser and surgical management of all adult glaucoma, including more complex and secondary glaucomas.
+Dr Richard Lee MBBS BSc DIC PGDipCatRef MSc PhD FRCOphth is a Consultant Ophthalmic Surgeon based at Chelsea and Westminster Hospital NHS Foundation Trust with a special interest in Glaucoma, Cataract and General Ophthalmology.
+He is the Clinical lead of the Ophthalmology service at Chelsea and Westminster.
+He is also the lead clinician of the Cataract and Glaucoma service with expertise in the medical, laser and surgical management of all adult glaucoma, including more complex and secondary glaucomas.

 Dr Lee’s initial medical training was at University College London and he undertook his specialist ophthalmology training in the London Deanery.
 During his training, Richard was elected to represent the trainees in his region at the Royal College of Ophthalmologists and represented the Royal College at the Academy of Medical Royal Colleges.
 Richard also served on the committees of the British Ophthalmic Anaesthesia Society and the United Kingdom and Ireland Society of Cataract and Refractive Surgeons.